ciphertechsolutions/locke/README.md

 To start a basic start with all the transformers (from level 1 - 3), run ``python locke.py crack <filename>`` This will decode the files, search each decoded instance and save the top 10 scoring instance to disk

 To adjust how many files to keep/save, enter a number after ``-k`` or ``-s``.
-The lower the number to keep and save, the fast the program will run, but you will be limiting your results.
+The lower the number, the fast the program will run, but you will be limiting your results.

 To select what transformation to run, use either ``-l``, ``-o``, or ``-n`` command.
 There is an order of precedence.
 Only one of the value will be used to filter the transformers list.
 The order is as follow:
 ``Name > Only > Select``

-For example if you run the script with `` -n transformxor -l 2 -o 1``, only the Transformer TransformXOR will be applied to the file as name is the highest precedence; the level and only option will be disregarded.
+For example if you run the script with ``-n transformxor -l 2 -o 1``, only the Transformer TransformXOR will be applied to the file as name is the highest precedence; the level and only option will be disregarded.
-Likewise, if you run `` -l 2 -o 1``, only Transformers on level 1 will be run as only have a higher precedence than level.
+Likewise, if you run ``-l 2 -o 1``, only Transformers on level 1 will be run as only have a higher precedence than level.

-To select more than one Transformer by name, wrap the list in quotes and seperate each Transformers by a comma.
+To select more than one Transformer by name, wrap the list in quotes and separate each Transformers by a comma.
 EX: ``--name "transformxor, transformadd, transformsub"``

 This program also support decoding files inside a zip.
 Run with ``-z`` to mark the file as a zip.
 If the zip is password encrypted, you can supply the password by using the ``--password <password>`` option.
-The script will attempt to read the zip and list the files avaiable and ask which files do you want to decode (if there are more than one files).
+The script will attempt to read the zip and list the files available and ask which files do you want to decode (if there are more than one files).